zooniverse/front-end-monorepo/packages/app-project/src/helpers/addQueryParams/README.md

 # addQueryParams

-A client-side helper function to add the current URL query parameters to a string, for generating links.
+A client-side helper function to add app-wide URL query parameters to a string, for generating links (only `env` or `demo`).

 ## Arguments